fernando-andutta/tips-gmail/README.md

 <b>Examples</b>

+<b>Note:</b> Request to list emails taking between 3M and 5M in space.
+In addition to provide attachements (extension .PDF or .7Z).

 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Search_emails_of_size_in_range_with_attachments_PDF_or_7Z.jpg/798px-Search_emails_of_size_in_range_with_attachments_PDF_or_7Z.jpg" alt="team-coding" height="60" width="798" /></a>

+<b>Note:</b> Request to list emails taking between 3M and 5M in space.
+In addition to provide attachements (extension .PDF).

 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/47/Search_emails_of_size_in_range_with_attachments_PDF.jpg/799px-Search_emails_of_size_in_range_with_attachments_PDF.jpg" alt="team-coding" height="61" width="799" /></a>

+<b>Note:</b> Request to list emails taking between 3M and 5M in space.
+In addition to provide some kind of attachement.

 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Search_emails_of_size_in_range_with_attachments-_example.jpg/796px-Search_emails_of_size_in_range_with_attachments-_example.jpg" alt="team-coding" height="63" width="796" /></a>

+<b>Note:</b> Request to list emails taking between 3M and 5M in space.

 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c4/Search_emails_of_size_in_range_-_example.jpg/800px-Search_emails_of_size_in_range_-_example.jpg" alt="team-coding" height="63" width="800" /></a>